helenaschatz/data_collection-WebScraping/README.md

-# data_collection-WebScraping
+# Web-Scraping and Data Analysis
-Mission to Mars - Web-Scraping and Data Analysis.
+Mission to Mars - data collection.
 In this project I extracted information via both automated browsing with Splinter and HTML parsing with Beautiful Soup.

 ## **Data Collection Challenge**